New $10 streaming service is here

 The service, which has been two years in the making, will kick off with 800 movies in its library, with new content added daily.

-Notable films include the Fast & Furious, Jurassic Park, Mission Impossible and DC Universe collections, and classics from Stephen Spielberg, Christopher Nolan, Martin Scorsese and Quentin Tarantino.
+Notable films include the Fast & Furious, Jurassic Park, Mission Impossible and DC Universe collections, and classics from Steven Spielberg, Christopher Nolan, Martin Scorsese and Quentin Tarantino.

 Customers will be able to choose from three pricing tiers starting at $10 per month (1 stream SD), $14 per month (2 streams HD) and $18 per month (4 streams HD).